Skip to Content

 In other word, does oxygen increment need humidification?

 The question of whether oxygen needs humidification to increase or not depends on the specific situation at hand.
-BTS emergency guidelines released in 2008 states that “humidification is not required for the delivery of low flow oxygen (4L/minute and under) or short term use of high flow oxygen for short periods”.
-Humidifying high flow oxygen for patents which require intake for more than 24 hours is not recommended, especially if they report upper airway discomfort resulting from dryness.
+BTS emergency guidelines released in 2008 state that “humidification is not required for the delivery of low flow oxygen (4L/minute and under) or short term use of high flow oxygen for short periods”.
+Humidifying high-flow oxygen for patients who require intake for more than 24 hours is not recommended, especially if they report upper airway discomfort resulting from dryness.

-On the other hand, oxygen delivered directly to the lungs through a tracheostomy should be humidified since it is introduced directly to the lower airway.
-Such oxygen does not go through the moistening and filtering effect that the upper airways provide.
-However, BTS emergency oxygen guidelines from 2008 also suggest that patients taking in oxygen through tracheostomy can be managed for a short while without humidification.
+On the other hand, oxygen delivered directly to the lungs through a tracheostomy should be humidified since it is introduced now to the lower airway.
+Such oxygen does not go through the moistening and filtering effect of the upper airways.
+However, BTS emergency oxygen guidelines 2008 also suggest that patients taking oxygen through tracheostomy can be managed quickly without humidification.
 A good example is during an ambulance journey after an emergency.

 For domestic use, oxygen concentrators normally filter oxygen from the room air that has a different humidity.